Peripli/istio-broker-proxy/CONTRIBUTING.md

 ## License

-By contributing to the Service Manager project, you agree that your contributions will be licensed under its [Apache License 2.0][2].
+By contributing to this project, you agree that your contributions will be licensed under its [Apache License 2.0][2].

 [1]: https://guides.github.com/introduction/flow/index.html